TomasBoda/agent-lang/thesis.md

 }
 ```

-#### 3.1.2 Lexer
+#### 4.1.2 Lexer
-As opposed to the symbolizer module, lexer performs a slightly more complicated task.
-The lexer module contains syntax-specific logic for correctly producing tokens supported by the language.
+As opposed to the symbolizer, lexer performs a slightly more complicated task.
+The lexer module contains language and syntax-specific logic for correctly recognizing tokens supported by the language.
 It groups together symbols sequentially and produces corresponding tokens with correct types.
-For instance, it distinguishes user-defined identifiers from language-specific reserved keywords, so that the parser can handle tokens accordingly.
+For instance, it distinguishes user-defined identifiers from language-specific, reserved keywords, so that the parser can handle these tokens accordingly.
 Apart from the program's keywords, the lexer adds a special token at the end of the token array, called the end-of-file token.
 This token serves as an indicator to the program's end.

 The token has again a very simple interface, holding its value, type and position in the source code.
 The position of a token is naturally defined by the position of the first character.
 ```ts